 Duly note, it’s a one-way street.
 If you upgrade to this new plan for next-day ACH, you can’t return to your prior plan.

 ACH transactions include electronic payments of vendor invoices.
-Invoices may be emailed or uploaded to an accounts payable/vendor payments system.
+After customer invoicing by vendors, supplier invoices may be emailed or uploaded to an accounts payable/vendor payments system.

-ACH vendor payments are handled through the basic QuickBooks accounting software.
+You can send vendor ACH payments through the basic QuickBooks accounting software.
 Another option is to add a partner’s payables automation app for better results.
 This includes significant time and cost savings.
 SaaS cloud apps are available either through the QuickBooks App Store or from the software company.

 A state-of-the-art automated payables software app seamlessly integrates with your QuickBooks Online and Advanced accounting software.
 It uses robotic process automation (RPA) for routine rules-based tasks and AI.

 - Supplier onboarding and communications through a portal, including entering contact information, W-9 (or other) tax forms, vendor invoice uploads, and automatic payment status updates.

 - Other methods for digitizing invoices and payment information.